June Workshop | SOLD OUT

 Groups of 3 are eligible for a discounted price of $159 per person.

-Cities Reducing Poverty, Cities Deepening Community, and Communities Building Youth Futures members are eligible for a reduced price of $159 per person.
-Contact Duncan for more information.
+Communities Ending Poverty, Cities Deepening Community, and Communities Building Youth Futures members are eligible for a reduced price of $159 per person.
+Contact Stephanie for more information.

-The registration rate includes the pre-workshop package, the 3.5 hour virtual workshop and a one hour post-workshop small group coaching session.
-It also includes a membership into Tamarack Institute's Learning community.
+The registration rate includes the pre-workshop package, the 3.5-hour virtual workshop and a one-hour post-workshop small group coaching session.
+It also includes membership into Tamarack Institute's Learning community.

-If you are in need of assistance with your registration or have any questions, contact Duncan.
+If you are in need of assistance with your registration or have any questions, contact Stephanie.

 Get a jump on your learning with these suggested resources: